This Project is completed.

 The 1675 Baker manuscript (Va619) was partially transcribed by Dr. Rebecca Laroche’s online English 3900 course during the spring semester of 2016 at the University of Colorado—Colorado Springs.
 In Fall 2016, undergraduates at University of Texas–Arlington working with Dr. Amy TIgner and at the University of Essex working with Dr. Lisa Smith have taken up the baton.
+(The University of Essex team from 2016-7 also put together a contextual website for Margaret Baker’s book here.)
 This manuscript has also been partially transcribed by users on the crowdsourcing research website, Zooniverse, under the Shakespeare’s World project.
 The other two manuscripts within the Baker project (British Library MSs Sloane 2485 and 2486) have not yet been transcribed to our knowledge.

 Biographical and Contextual Information

 Little is known of Margaret Baker outside of her recipe books.
 However, she does refer to many cousins throughout her books, providing us with some clues to her family history.
 One such cousin is Lettice Corbett (d.
 1669), the daughter-in-law of “the good Lady Anne Corbett” to whom Baker also attributes several recipes.
 A further reference to an “uncle Baker” in Lettice’s will may indicate that Margaret Baker and Lettice Corbett were first cousins.
 Other cousins mentioned within Baker’s books include Cathran Andrew (MS Sloane 2485), Elizabeth Bury (Va619), Fanne Morris (MS Sloane 2485), and Richard Redman (Va619), among many others for whom Baker gives only one name.
-With further research, it may be possible to positively identify Baker using the many names she recorded in her recipe books.
+There are hints of a connection with non-English contributors, as well, such as Janne Tanner (Va619, fos.
+100v, 106r) and Hanna Consele (Va619, fols.
+123v, 125r).
+With further research, it may be possible to positively identify Baker using the many names she recorded in her recipe books–although it is difficult when so many of them have common names and are non-aristocratic.

 The Baker Project consists of three recipe books, two of which are owned by the British Library (MS Sloane 2485 and 2486) and one of which is owned by the Folger Shakespeare Library (Va619).
 Both of the British Library’s books have been positively dated using years inscribed within the manuscripts themselves.
 MS Sloane 2486 has been dated to 1670 and MS Sloane 2485 has recently been dated to 1672.
 Although the Folger Library’s collection does not contain a date within the manuscript itself, it has been tentatively dated to 1675 due to the presence of several recipes within this manuscript that resemble those found in Hannah Woolley’s 1675 book, The accomplisht ladys delight in preserving, physick and cookery.
 All three books contain culinary, medicinal, and cosmetic recipes collected in no particular order; though the 1670 book does have an index of its medicinal recipes appending the main text and alphabetized by ailment.